You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 No drug-level monitoring required.1

-Assess eGFR Every 2 Weeks for the First Month, and Every 4 Weeks Thereafter, and Adjust Dose as Necessary1c
+Assess eGFR Every 2 Weeks for the First Month, Every 4 Weeks Through the First Year, and Quarterly Thereafter1

 eGFR ≥60 mL/min/1.73 m2